LukeProducts/Sheller/README.md

 For use python3 and powershell (Windows) or pwsh (Linux) are required, the script supports Windows and Linux distribution.
-The module sheller is to gain reverse shell to the victims device, providing several amsi bypass module such as encoding, chunking and var randomization.
+The module sheller is to gain reverse shell to the victims device, providing several amsi bypass modules such as encoding, chunking and var randomization.
 There is a module to disable any windows defender antivirus feature if executed with admin privileges too.
 # Getting started
 ```